unifi-utilities/unifios-utilities/run-pihole/README.md

 1. On your controller, make a Corporate network with no DHCP server and give it a VLAN.
 For this example we are using VLAN 5.
 2. Install the CNI plugins with by executing [install-cni-plugins.sh](../cni-plugins/install-cni-plugins.sh) on your UDM
 3. Copy [20-dns.conflist](../cni-plugins/20-dns.conflist) to /mnt/data/podman/cni.
 This will create your podman macvlan network
-4. Copy [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) to /mnt/data/on_boot.d and update its values to reflect your environment (specifically the container name)
+4. Copy [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) to /mnt/data/on_boot.d and update its values to reflect your environment
 5. Execute /mnt/data/on_boot.d/10-dns.sh
 6. Run the pihole docker container, be sure to make the directories for your persistent pihole configuration.
 They are mounted as volumes in the command below.